shwetakul2005/LRU-Cache-Project/README.md

 # LRU Cache Implementation

 ## Introduction
-This project implements an LRU (Least Recently Used) Cache using a Doubly Linked List and Hash Map in C++.
-It efficiently stores recently used URLs while evicting the least used ones when full.
+This project implements an image processing cache using the Least Recently Used (LRU) technique.
+It utilizes a Doubly Linked List and a Hash Map in C++ to efficiently manage recently accessed images.
+The cache stores frequently used image URLs and automatically evicts the least recently used ones when full.
+The application is developed in C++ with OpenCV to optimize image processing by reducing redundant operations.
+This approach enhances performance by caching previously processed images, minimizing computation time, and improving overall efficiency.

 ## Features
-✔️ O(1) Time Complexity for Insert & Access
-✔️ Uses Doubly Linked List + Hash Map
-✔️ Handles Cache Replacement Efficiently
+1) Developed a C++ application using OpenCV for efficient image processing and avoiding redundant processing using a LRU Cache(Least Recently Used)
+2) Reduces 50% of image processing time using caching technique having O(1) lookup time for already processed images
+3) Integrated with OpenCV for real time image processing(greyscale conversion).
+Additional processing features such as edge detection, various types of filters can be added as future additions to the application.

 ## Technologies Used
 - C++
 - Data Structures (HashMap, Doubly Linked List)
+- OpenCV
+- Image Processing

 ## How to Run
 1️.
 Clone the repo: